IgniteUI/help-topics/topics/02_Controls/igPieChart/05_igPieChart_Styling_Themes.md

 You can use `ThemeRoller` to customize a theme. `ThemeRoller` is a tool provided by jQuery UI which facilitates the creation of custom themes that are compatible with jQuery UI widgets.
 Many pre-built themes are available for download and use in your website.
 The `igPieChart` control supports the use of `ThemeRoller` themes.

-Detailed information for using themes with Ignite UI library is available in the [Styling and Theming](Deployment-Guide-Styling-and-Theming.html) topic.
+Detailed information for using themes with %%ProductName%% library is available in the [Styling and Theming](Deployment-Guide-Styling-and-Theming.html) topic.

->**Note:** The base theme of Ignite UI is unnecessary for charts and may be omitted on pages that contain only charts.
+>**Note:** The base theme of %%ProductName%% is unnecessary for charts and may be omitted on pages that contain only charts.